MAIF/otoroshi/documentation/src/main/paradox/firstrun/run.md

 [info] p.c.s.NettyServer - Listening for HTTP on /0:0:0:0:0:0:0:0:8080
 ```

-if you choose to start Otoroshi without importing existing data, Otoroshi will create a new admin user and print the login details in the log
+if you choose to start Otoroshi without importing existing data, Otoroshi will create a new admin user and print the login details in the log.
+When you will log into the admin dashboard, Otoroshi will ask you to create another account to avoid security issues.

 ```sh
 $ java \